 Tremor’s Continuous Integration tests could be run with -Z randomize-layout

-ensure that no opaque types export Rust types, even if abi_stable
+to ensure that no opaque types export Rust types, even if abi_stable

-most cases within the plugin system.
+prevents most cases within the plugin system.

-3.11.
 Try raw dynamic loading

-What I didn’t know at the beginning of this journey is that the hardest part
+What I didn’t know at the beginning of this journey is that the hardest part would be making everything #[repr(C)]

 .
 Using abi_stable

-very useful for types like RVec
+is certainly very useful for types like RVec

-and to create custom types, but at times I
+and to create custom types, but at times I find the library too much.

-A few developers, including myself, think that it would be best to have separate
+A few developers, including myself, think that it would be best to have separate libraries for all the utilities abi_stable

-everything in there.
-If they became modularized, making it the “community
+provides, rather than bundling everything in there.
+If they became modularized, making it the “community standard” would be easier, and we could have compatible alternatives for different preferences.

 It also boils down to just having more support from the community. abi_stable